MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 In the steps to set up continuous deployment, a [*service principal*][6] is needed to access and modify Azure resources.
 If you followed the steps for the portal, the service principal was set up automatically for you.
 If you followed the steps for the Azure CLI, you explicitly created the service principal first before setting up continuous deployment.

 Access to resources is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.
-In the steps above, that role was the built-in [*Contributor*][12] role and it was assigned to the resource group containing the container app.
+In the steps above, that role used is the built-in [*Contributor*][12] role, and it was assigned to the resource group containing the container app.

 ## Create a code change to start GitHub workflow